Harness Disconnected On-Prem Setup

 - Before You Begin

-Harness Disconnected On-Premise is run entirely within your enterprise network (on-premise or "on-prem"), as opposed to Harness SaaS, which is the Harness cloud offering, and Harness Connected On-Premise, which runs in your cloud environment.
+Harness Disconnected On-Prem is run entirely within your enterprise network (on-premises), as opposed to Harness SaaS, which is the Harness cloud offering, and Harness Connected On-Prem, which runs in your cloud environment.

 - System Administrators